-A land cover comparison using the 2016 National Land Cover Database suggests that the most noteworthy discrepancies between land cover in overall occupied wolf range and in collared pack territories this winter were under-representation of cover types classified as woody wetlands and pasture-hay-grassland (Table 1).
-This is likely a result of under-sampling of packs in the Northern Minnesota and Ontario Peatlands Ecological Section and along the southern and western edge of wolf range with a predominance of private land.
-Using spring 2020 deer density data (MNDNR, unpublished data) for deer hunting permit areas, weighted by number of radio-collared wolf packs in a permit area, we estimate an average of approximately 10.7 deer/mi2 (pre-fawn) in territories of radio-marked packs during spring 2020.
-In comparison, 2020 spring deer density for the entirety of occupied wolf range (weighted by permit area) in Minnesota was approximately 14.3 deer/mi2.
+A land cover comparison using the 2019 National Land Cover Database suggests that land cover in territories of collared packs closely reflected habitat in overall occupied wolf range, with some underrepresentation of agricultural cover types in collared pack territories (Table 1).
+Using spring 2021 deer density data (MNDNR, unpublished data) for deer hunting permit areas, weighted by number of radio-collared wolf packs in a permit area, we estimate an average of approximately 14.4 deer/mi (pre-fawn) in territories of radio-marked packs during spring 2021.
+In comparison, 2021 spring deer density for the entirety of occupied wolf range, weighted by permit area and excluding permit areas within which a majority of the area is not considered pack-occupied, was approximately 17.7 deer/mi.

 Overall Occupied Wolf range Radio-collared Wolf Territories

 Land Cover Category % Area % Area

-Woody Wetlands 37.6 32.6
+Woody Wetlands 38.2 38.1

-Deciduous Forest 16.6 18.9
+Deciduous Forest 17.5 17.7

-Emergent Herbaceous Wetlands 11.0 5.7
+Emergent Herbaceous Wetlands 10.9 8.3

-Mixed Forest 11.3 16.6
+Mixed Forest 11.3 14.4

-Evergreen Forest 5.5 10.5
+Evergreen Forest 5.3 7.6

-Open Water 5.0 5.5
+Open Water 4.8 5.6

-Shrub/Scrub 2.8 5.1
+Shrub/Scrub 1.8 2.0

-Pasture/Hay/Grassland/Crops 8.0 3.3
+Pasture/Hay/Grassland/Crops 7.8 4.3

-Developed, All 2.2 1.9
+Developed, All 2.3 1.9

 Table 1.
-Comparison of land cover^a in territories of radio-collared wolf packs with land cover in all of occupied wolf range in Minnesota.
+Comparison of land covera in territories of radio-collared wolf packs with land cover in all of occupied wolf range in Minnesota.

-^a Land cover data derived from the 2016 National Land Cover Database
+a Land cover data derived from the 2019 National Land Cover Database

-The point estimate for average territory size in winter 2020-21 was nearly identical to the previous winter, the 2 smallest averages we've estimated since surveys began (Figure 2).
-After applying the territory scaling factors, average estimated territory size for radio-marked packs during the 2020-21 survey was 119.1 km2 (range = 22 - 280 km2).
+Following some decline the previous 2 years, the point estimate for average territory size in winter 2021-22 increased back to a level like other years post-2002 (Figure 2).
+After applying the territory scaling factors, average estimated territory size for radio-marked packs during the 2021-22 survey was 148.4 km (range = 25 - 463 km).

 Figure 2.
-Average scaled territory size for marked wolf packs in Minnesota from winter 1988-89 to 2020-21.
+Average scaled territory size for marked wolf packs in Minnesota from winter 1988-89 to 2021-22.

-The point estimate for average winter pack size increased by 4%, a non-significant change from the previous winter, but with the past 2 point estimates being lower than previous years (Figure 3).
-Average winter pack size in 2020-21 was estimated to be 3.79 (range = 2 - 7).
+Similar to changes in average territory size but with an opposite effect on the abundance estimate, the point estimate for average winter pack size, after declining the past 2 years, increased 21% back to a level near other post-2011 estimates (Figure 3).
+Average winter pack size in 2021-22 was estimated to be 4.59 (range = 2 - 9).

 Figure 3.
-Average mid-winter pack size for marked wolf packs in Minnesota from winter 1988-89 to 2020-21.
+Average mid-winter pack size for marked wolf packs in Minnesota from winter 1988-89 to 2021-22.